 c.
 Each permit shall specify that no review has been undertaken on the various engineering aspects of the equipment other than the potential of the equipment for reducing air contaminant emissions.

 d.
-Rescinded IAB 3/18/15, effective 4/22/15.
+Reserved.

 e.
 If changes in the final plans and specifications are proposed by the permittee after a construction permit has been issued, a supplemental permit shall be obtained.